itsjunetime/smserver/README.md

 - [ ] Convenient Custom CSS Loading
 - [ ] Allow the server to run in the background - This has somewhat been implemented.
 - [ ] Search through messages from browser
+- [ ] Start new conversations from browser

 ### Dependencies
 - libsmserver, the tweak which allows sending texts with this app.
 You can get it from [here](https://github.com/iandwelker/libsmserver).

 ## To Install
 This is definitely still in Beta stages; there are still issues and many features that need to be implemented.
-However, if you do want to test it or use it for the time being, the steps are pretty simple:
+You have two options for installing: The provided IPA or building from source.
+If you want to use the IPA, simply download it from the `ipa` subdirectory here.
+To build from source:

 1. Clone this repository
-2. Get [libsmserver](http://github.com/iandwelker/libsmserver), install the deb under `packages` or build it yourself.
 2. cd into the directory where the podfile is installed
 3. If cocoapods are not installed, run 'sudo gem install cocoapods'
 4. Run 'pod intall'
 5. Open the .xcworkspace file in Xcode
 6. Build and install the project!

-I would recommend building it yourself, since the IPA (under /ipa) may not always be up to date with the source code, but if you can't or would rather not, the IPA should be updated rather frequently, so it is also safe to use.
+I would recommend building it yourself, since the IPA (under `ipa`) may not always be up to date with the source code, but if you can't or would rather not, the IPA should be updated rather frequently, so it is also safe to use.

+## To run

+1. First open the messages app on your phone.
+You don't have to leave this in the foreground, just make sure it's at least running in the background.
+2. Open the SMServer app, and click the green 'play' button in the bottom left.
+3. Open your browser to the ip/port combo specified at the top of the view
+4. Authenticate with the default password ('toor'), or your own custom password if you already set one
+5. Enjoy!
+6. (Optional) Customize the defaults under the settings section of the app to better fit your needs

 ## Issues
 If there are any issues, questions, or feature requests at all, don't hesitate to create an issue or pull request here.
 I may not run into all issues that could possibly come up, so I would really appreciate any issues you let me know about.